The Waiting (song)

-"The Waiting" is the lead single from Tom Petty and the Heartbreakers' album Hard Promises released in 1981.
-The song peaked at #19 on the Billboard Hot 100 singles chart and #1 on the magazine's new Rock Tracks chart, where it remained for six consecutive weeks during the summer of 1981.
+"The Waiting" is the lead single from Tom Petty and the Heartbreakers' album Hard Promises, released in 1981.
+The song peaked at No. 19 on the Billboard Hot 100 singles chart and No. 1 on the magazine's new Rock Tracks chart, where it remained for six consecutive weeks during the summer of 1981.

+The song was later reissued as the B-side to the single-only release of "Mary Jane's Last Dance" in 1993.

 Background

 Frontman Tom Petty explained that the song's title was inspired by a quote from fellow musician Janis Joplin, who once said of touring, "I love being onstage and everything else is just waiting."
 He recalled:

 Reception

 Record World praised Petty's vocal performance and said that "Those guitars ring, soar & jingle-jangle with enough rock n' roll passion to warm the most jaded heart."